-Ceiling suspended mini split units are capable of moving conditioned air over greater distances to condition larger spaces with fewer units.
+Unlike a wall-mounted unit, a ductless ceiling-suspended air conditioner is secured or suspended directly from a ceiling, as the name implies.
+These mini splits are capable of moving air over greater distances to condition larger spaces with fewer units.

 Installing a Ceiling Suspended Unit

-Ceiling suspended units can be secured directly to a ceiling, or they can be suspended from threaded rods below ceiling level.
-If you have other appliances installed on your ceiling that could block the air flow from your ceiling unit, you may need to suspend the unit with rods, but be sure that it's at least eight feet above floor level.
+Ceiling suspended units can be secured directly to a ceiling or suspended from threaded rods.
+If you have other appliances installed on your ceiling that could block the air flow from your ceiling unit, you may need to suspend the unit.
+Just make sure it's at least eight feet above floor level.

 Features & Accessories to Consider

-Some of these units offer universal mounting capability, allowing you to suspend it from a ceiling or mount it on the bottom of a wall.
+Some ceiling suspended mini splits offer universal mounting capability, allowing you to suspend them from a ceiling or mount them on the bottom of a wall.
 However, the universally mountable units are typically not capable of throwing air as far as units strictly designed for ceiling suspension.

-Many units can be found that are capable of being connected to a fresh air supply via a duct and a fan.
+Many units can be connected to a fresh air supply via a duct and fan.
 Not all units are capable of this, but if you wish to draw fresh air into your space, it's a great way to do so while keeping the indoor air conditioned.

 Be sure to read our mini split accessories buyer's guide for more ways to supplement your ceiling suspended mini split.

 Home | Inverter Technology | Efficiency | Dehumidification | Heat Pumps vs A/C | Winterizing | Single-Zone vs Multi-Zone | How To Zone | Indoor Units | Accessories | Find an Installer | Mini Split Sizing Calculator | System Builder